pera/dsauth/README.md

 ![screenshot](doc/screen1.png)

-After you select the id you want to use to sign-in, the extension will sign a package with the cryptographyc challenge that looks like this:
+After you select the id you want to use to sign-in, the extension will sign a package, with the cryptographyc challenge, that looks like this:

 ```javascript
 {